-eq8 is probably the most used live device - it's extremely powerful & at the same time really easy to use. despite this, there may be a number of less obvious features you aren't using that are time-saving & in some cases eye-opening.
+EQ8 is probably the most used Live device - it's extremely powerful & at the same time really easy to use.
+Despite this, there may be a number of less obvious features you aren't taking advantage of that are time-saving & in some cases eye-opening.
 I find these to be tragically underused, so I'll detail some of them here.

 selecting multiple bands

 Some of the best EQ techniques involve the interaction of multiple bands - a subtle cut beside a boosted hump can go a long way in creating balanced & natural adjustments to your sound.
 I personally used live's eq for years without knowing about the drag-box-select, but by selecting multiple nodes, you can lock in these relationships when you move your eq curves as needed.
 Just click & drag over as many or as few nodes as you want.

 You might not know you can edit a band's q right from the graphical interface.
 Hold down alt/option & drag up & down on a node to make the adjustment.
 I find this useful to avoid having to break my workflow when setting gains & frequencies, which I prefer to do using the graphical interface.
 This can also combine with the previous technique to adjust all q's at once.

 If your eq isn't doing enough work globally, the scale value will let you emphasize existing bands (or ease them off if they're too strong).
 What's cool is you can lower this into negative values to invert the curve.
 If you have two sounds that are fighting each other, you might find it useful to boost the important bits on one, copy the EQ to the other, & inverse it to give yourself a starting point on getting the two sounds to behave with one another.